Discover the Ardmore Cliff Walk: A Coastal Gem in County Waterford

 Cliff Walk

 You’ll then move on to Father O’Donnell’s Well.
-The walk is covered with a variety of flora, fauna, and birdlife and some of the best stunning coastal scenery you’ll see along Ireland’s Ancient East.
+The walk is covered with various flora, fauna, birdlife, and some of the best stunning coastal scenery along Ireland’s Ancient East.

-As you continue down towards the village, you’ll also get to see a 12th Century Cathedral and Ardmore’s Round Tower which is one of the best-preserved towers in Ireland.
-This Round Tower is also the first known Round Tower in Ireland on which occasion ordnance was actually brought into use against it.
+As you continue down towards the village, you’ll also get to see a 12th Century Cathedral and Ardmore’s Round Tower, one of Ireland’s best-preserved towers.
+This Round Tower is also the first known Round Tower in Ireland on which occasion ordnance was brought into use against it.
 It stood a siege in August 1642.
-Two ogham stones are kept in the old cathedral – one of which constitutes the longest known ogham inscription in Ireland.
+Two ogham stones are kept in the old cathedral – one of which constitutes Ireland’s longest-known ogham inscription.

-Dive into Ardmore’s wonderful heritage with a visit to one of most beautiful and unspoilt cliff walks that you ever experience.
+Dive into Ardmore’s wonderful heritage with a visit to one of the most beautiful and unspoiled cliff walks that you ever experience.

 Map of Ardmore

-Here’s is a great story that anyone that has visited the Cliff Walk in Ardmore can relate to.
+Here’s a great story that anyone who has visited the Cliff Walk in Ardmore can relate to.

 It is a collection of the history and stories that John Murphy found, emanating from an accruing debt to Siobhan Lincoln and ardmorewaterford.com.
 This is the film he’s been working on for months.
-And, truth be told, it’s been done for a second time having accidentally deleted the first and all its files.
+And truth be told, it’s been done for a second time after accidentally deleting the first and all of its files.

-John Murphy is an amazing Filmmaker, Visual Designer, and Storyteller.
+John Murphy is a fantastic Filmmaker, Visual Designer, and Storyteller.
 John is based in Ardmore, West Waterford.
-He is soon to be (he hopes) a graduate of NUI Galway’s Drama, Theatre and Performance programme.
+He is soon to be (he hopes) a graduate of NUI Galway’s Drama, Theatre, and Performance program.
 He aspires to look like Carl Fredricksen from Up and gets closer by the day.

 For the fiscally inclined, you can buy him a coffee (perhaps a pint if god is good) at https://ko-fi.com/slaod, or just share the film with friends and family.
 It’s all very much appreciated!